The Attributes of CX Excellence: 3 Essential Soft Skills

 You would feel in a conversation with an expert when you experience the following:

-• Being asked relevant questions to discover your needs
+• Being asked relevant questions to discover your needs.

-• Being listened to actively more than being spoken to
+• Being listened to actively more than being spoken to.

-• Understanding well the conversation because all the technical information about the products is being ‘translated’ into plain language with the confidence that comes from deep product knowledge.
+• Understanding the conversation well because all the technical information about the products is being ‘translated’ into plain language with the confidence that comes from deep product knowledge.

-• Receiving personalized presentations corresponding to your own needs
+• Receiving personalized presentations corresponding to your own needs.

-• Guided until you reach a decision that benefits you
+• Guided until you reach a decision that benefits you.

 Expertise is well worth cultivating in all your teams.
 Think of ‘expert professions’ such as doctors or lawyers for instance.
 There is always an element of diagnosis (such as asking the right questions) before prescribing a course of action (sharing knowledge and recommendations with leadership).
 Nowadays, clients can easily access information online and be very knowledgeable about products.
-This is challenging the level of expertise of associates and requires them to go beyond generic level of information known to the public.
+This challenges the level of expertise of associates and requires them to go beyond the generic level of information known to the public.